Career Guide

 The path to becoming a California game warden follows five core steps:

-- Meet the baseline — Confirm U.S. citizenship, age 18, education (60 college semester units (associate-level)), and a clean background for California.
+- Confirm eligibility — Verify U.S. citizenship, the age-18 floor, education (60 college semester units (associate-level)), and a clean background for California.

-- Apply and pass the entrance exams — California Department of Fish and Wildlife administers a written exam, physical agility test, oral interview, and background investigation.
+- Apply and test — The California Department of Fish and Wildlife, Law Enforcement Division runs a written exam, physical agility test, oral interview, and background investigation.

-- Graduate from the academy — Complete the CDFW Wildlife Officer Training Academy (20-week basic + 8-week agency) program.
+- Complete the academy — Graduate from the CDFW Wildlife Officer Training Academy (20-week basic + 8-week agency) program.

-- Field training and sworn commission — Complete supervised patrol before receiving full California game warden commission.
+- Field-train and get sworn — Finish supervised patrol before receiving full California commission.

 For the full nationwide walkthrough, see our how to become a game warden guide.